rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 Listing 17-30: Creating a stream from an iterator and printing its values

-We start with an array of numbers, which we convert to an iterator and then call `map` on to double all the values.
+We start with an array of numbers, which we convert to an iterator and then call `map` on to double all the значения.
 Then we convert the iterator into a stream using the `trpl::stream_from_iter` function.
 Next, we loop over the items in the stream as they arrive with the `while let` loop.